 How much is the course, and how can I pay for it?

-The entire tuition for the course is $14,950.
+The General Assembly cost for this course is $14,950.
 Students have two options when paying for this course:

 - Upfront – Students can pay for the entirety of the course upfront and save $450.